 Building and history Like all old buildings, our ancient church shows the history of Mere’s Christian community in stone, hewn and carved wood, stained glass and brass.
 Find out why so many church guide books single it out for listing.

-St Michael’s now has a new vicar, the Revd Carol Wilson-Barker, who was licensed in September 2012.
+St Michael’s has a priest-in-charge, the Revd Carol Wilson-Barker, who was licensed in September 2012.
 Churchwardens, a Parochial Church Council (PCC) and other lay people help her in her task.
 See who is in charge of the parish and how to contact them.

 St Michael’s on the Map